ISO 5060: The New International Standard for Translation Quality Evaluation

 ISO 5060 and MQM: The Connection

-The Multidimensional Quality Metrics (MQM) framework served as the primary foundation for ISO 5060.
-The standard's error typology is explicitly harmonized with MQM's first-level categories:
+MQM (Multidimensional Quality Metrics) served as the primary foundation for ISO 5060.
+The standard's error typology is explicitly harmonized with MQM's first-level categories.

 Error Categories in ISO 5060